Umesh92x/TimeSeriesTransformer/README.md

 ## Contributing

 If you have a suggestion that would make this better, please fork this repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
-Thanks again!
+Thanks again and enjoy !

 - Fork the Project
 - Create your work Branch (git checkout -b TimeSeriesTransformer)